northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::

 ::::{dropdown} How do I check the my job status?
-You can easily check the status of your jobs using the Job Status utility.
-To navigate to the utility from the Research Computing website, use the Access menu header along the top of each page.

-Alternatively, you can use the following command to check the status of the jobs you’ve submitted:
+You can use the following command to check the status of the jobs you’ve submitted:

 :::{code} bash
 $ squeue -u <user_name>